RDL - what is it?

 But for the sake of justice, I should admit that I knew about the Sots Press as Victor Sots is my fellow countryman.
 Moreover, Peter Alaev, who raised this renowned weightlifter, used to be the head coach of the national team during my senior sports career.

 RDL is a well-recognized and popular exercise in weightlifting.
-It is also widely used in powerlifting, crossfit, and bodybuilding.
+It is also widely used in powerlifting, fitness, and bodybuilding.
 In health-related fitness and rehab workouts, a unilateral RDL is often performed (a single-leg variation) in order to involve stabilizer muscles and train balance and coordination.

 I’m going to remind you of the RDL technique, just in case.